 There are plenty of positives.
 You just have to look for them.
-When we look for thing to be grateful for, we often feel better!
+When we look for things to be grateful for, we often feel better!

-If your bad day is keeping you from feeling up to accomplishing your tasks, reach out to someone who can help you.
-Whether it be a friend or family member, make sure it’s someone you feel comfortable around and who you may confide in.
+If your bad day is keeping you from accomplishing your tasks, reach out to someone who can help you.
+Whether it be a friend or family member, make sure it’s someone you feel comfortable with and who you may confide in.

 If they’re willing, you can vent some of your emotions to them.
 Often, an outside perspective does us a lot of good when we’re too wrapped up in our own head.

 A seemingly terrible situation that caused your bad day can be cleared up with some logical thinking from a third-person perspective.